Improving Complex Systems

 Two Ways of Thinking

-In the world of sustainability we can see a split between two ways of thinking about systems.
+In the world of sustainability we see a split between two ways of thinking about systems.
 Understanding both is essential to effective systemic change.

 The Reductionistic Approach

-This approach is vital for engineering and evaluating processes in reality.
-However, when applied to complex systems, the numerical confidence creates a distorted picture.
-The objects and their interconnections create dynamics that cannot be reduced to the sum of their parts.
+The objects and their interconnections create system dynamics that cannot be reduced to the sum of their parts.
 These systems cannot be modeled well, are impossible to predict, and attempts at doing so distract from the real issues.

 The Holistic Approach